This blog should provide some answers to frequently asked questions around sales quote processing in SAP Cloud for Customer.

 - Won – quote has at least one referenced sales order (C4C or ERP) or was manually Set As Won via user action.

 - Lost – all quote items are completely cancelled; action Set as Lost via user action was triggered or Reason for Rejection on header has been set directly.
+Note, if the sales quote was not yet submitted, a Reason for Rejection will not put the quote to progress Lost.

 Life Cycle Status contains the following values: